Vincent_Price_in_House_on_Haunted_Hill

 In early August of 1892, Lizzie Borden became a household name, and not in a good way.
 Her father and stepmother were brutally murdered in broad daylight in their home.
 And Lizzie was there.
 Newspapers across the nation captured the gruesome details of the story.
 The Boston Daily Globe hooked readers with “Both Dead.
 Fiendish Murder in Fall River,” which graphically laid out the scene of the crime.

-Lizzie Borden was eventually found not guilty, but the stain of murders would haunt her in the small Massachusetts town for the rest of her life.
+Lizzie Borden was eventually found not guilty, but the stain of the murders would haunt her in the small Massachusetts town for the rest of her life.
 The Lizzie Borden House, as it is now called, operates as a bed and breakfast for those brave enough to spend the night.
 Would you have the nerve to sleep in the room where Abby Borden was killed?

 The Stanley Hotel – Estes Park, Colorado

-The hotel gained notoriety when it became the basis for the Overlook Hotel in Stephen King’s book and subsequent movie “The Shining.”
+The hotel gained notoriety when it became the basis for the Overlook Hotel in Stephen King’s book and subsequent movie The Shining, starring Jack Nicholson, which debuted in 1980.

 Trans-Allegheny Lunatic Asylum – Weston, West Virginia